5 Best Stackable Garden Beds to Maximize Space

 The modular and stackable nature of these beds means you can get really creative with tiered designs.
 Think about creating a pyramid shape by using a larger bed at the base and stacking progressively smaller ones on top.
 This not only looks stunning but is also incredibly practical for an herb spiral or a strawberry patch.
 Another popular option is a staircase design, which is perfect for a corner spot or against a wall.
 These multi-level setups allow you to easily see and access all your plants while creating visual interest in your yard.
 Frame It All’s Raised Garden Beds are designed for this kind of DIY creativity.

-Plan Your Own Custom Layout
+How to Plan a Custom Layout

 Don’t feel confined to a single rectangle.
 With modular kits, you can design a layout that fits the unique contours of your space.
 You can easily create L-shaped beds to wrap around a patio corner or a U-shaped design to build a contained garden workspace.
 Some gardeners even create keyhole layouts that provide easy access to the center of a large bed.
 The best part is that you can start with a simple setup and add more sections later as your garden grows.
 Using a garden builder tool can help you visualize and plan the perfect configuration before you even start building.

-Pick the Perfect Plants for Every Level
+Choosing the Right Plants for Each Level

 Choosing the right plants for each level is key to a successful tiered garden.
 Place deep-rooted vegetables like tomatoes, peppers, and carrots in the deepest, bottom-most beds where they’ll have plenty of room to grow.
 The upper, shallower tiers are perfect for plants with smaller root systems, like lettuce, spinach, radishes, and herbs.
 For a beautiful cascading effect, plant trailing flowers like nasturtiums or vining plants like peas and cucumbers along the edges of the upper tiers.
 This guide to raised bed gardening can help you find even more plants that thrive in this environment.